 The winners of the six trophies – the Young Gun of Wine, Best New Act, People’s Choice, Winemaker’s Choice, Danger Zone, and the Vigneron – will be announced on Monday 6 June.

-Registrations for the 16th Annual Young Gun of Wine Awards are now open (until December 10).
-Charlotte Hardy of Charlotte Dalton Wines will join the YGOW tasting panel in 2022.
+Registrations for the 18th Annual Young Gun of Wine Awards are now open (closing December).
+Lauren Langfield or Orbis Wines will join the YGOW tasting panel in 2024.
 She knows what winemakers are going through.

 Subscribe to our newsletter